 If you need more extensive revisions or updates down the road, I’m happy to put together a custom project proposal to cover everything you need.

-I love cultivating long-term relationships with my clients, which is why I offer retainer packages starting at $1,500/mo exclusively for former website copywriting clients.
+I love cultivating long-term relationships with my clients, which is why I offer retainer packages starting at $1,000/mo exclusively for former website copywriting clients.
 Packages can be customized to include ongoing content creation for emails, blogs, lead magnets, video scripts, and more.

 While I’ve tested hourly and per-word rates in the past—I find my clients enjoy the most flexibility and the best results when we collaborate through a per-project agreement.
-I do offer 2 day rates each month to accommodate smaller, quick turnaround projects.
-Check availability and book your day for $1,250 right here.

 I specialize exclusively in website copywriting for businesses that sell services and digital products.
 While I do offer content writing retainer packages for former website copywriting clients, I don’t write one-off blog posts, social media captions, bios, billboards, flyers, print ads, wedding vows, or other miscellaneous pieces of copy.